KnightHacks/Lancelot-Archived/README.md

 # Lancelot

-The custom-made discord bot for the KnightHacks Discord.
+The custom-made discord bot for the KnightHacks Discord server, powered by [scythe](https://github.com/KnightHacks/scythe)

 <details>
 <summary>Setting up your environment</summary>